 Your Saucy Guide to Different Types of Sauces

 Not all classic sauces are Mother Sauces.
-Here are some essential sauces you should know.
+Here are some wine sauces you should know.

-A classic red wine sauce with bone marrow, butter, shallots (tiny sweet onions) and a demi-glace.
-Think Bordeaux as in the French wine and you’re good to go.
+A classic red wine sauce with bone marrow, butter, shallots and a demi-glace.
+Think ‘Bordeaux’ as in the French wine and you’re good.
 Bordelaise sauce is infused with herbs and spices tied together with twine, known as a bouquet garni (bouquet of garnish).

 Similar to Bordelaise, but the difference is in the type of wine used; Bordelaise uses Bordeaux whereas Bourguignon uses Burgundy wine.
 Bourguignon is a red wine sauce with onions.
 Typically used in Boeuf Bourguignon.

 Au jus, meaning ‘with juice’, is made from meat stock or residual meat juices and has a thin consistency.
 There are different types of jus – red wine jus typically uses full-bodied wines.